• Skip to primary navigation

 Instructions

 • Compress all pieces to about 1 inch thick.
 Season to taste.
-I used 1 teaspoon seasoning salt with ½ teaspoon garlic powder.
+I used 1 teaspoon of seasoning salt with ½ teaspoon of garlic powder.
 But choose the seasoning of your choice.
 The optional Mexican seasoning in the tips is very good.

 • Grill for 5-6 minutes and flip.
-Aim for an internal temp of 140°-145°.
-Total grill time about 10-12 minutes.
+Aim for an internal temp of 140°-145°—total grill time about 10-12 minutes.

 • Allow to rest for 5 minutes before serving.